raulmf9325/Postcards/README.md

 - Gradient animation when pictures are being downloaded from the cloud
 - Email authentication
 - 3D effects
+- Cloud storage (upload and download of images) with Google Firestore
 - Instagram Scraping from public accounts
 - Fetch of photos from user camera roll
 - Favorite and unfavorite photos, custom albums and more